CuriousYoda/tiktok-downloader/README.md

 # TikTok-Downloader
-Simple Python+Selenium script to download TikTok videos for a given user without water marks.
+Simple Python+Selenium script to download TikTok videos for a given user or hashtag without water marks.
 This uses [TikTokAPI](https://davidteather.github.io/TikTok-Api/docs/) to fetch relevant data and https://snaptik.app/ to generate videos without watermarks.
 All credits to developers of those two modules.